inbo/tutorials/content/tutorials/spatial_transform_crs_2/index.md

 ![](index_files/figure-gfm/mapview_munic_multicolour-1.png)<!-- -->

+*Note: run the code to see this and the following interactive maps.*

 In this case, `mapview` is using the `leaflet` package with some nice defaults, but in the above examples it makes a color map by default because there’s only one attribute.
 We don’t want this and we make some